zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

 - **How do we provide context?:** In our coding environment, Copilot will automatically consider nearby code and open tabs.
 If you are using chat, you can also explicitly refer to files.

 - **What model should we pick?:** For our exercise, it shouldn't matter too much.
 Experimenting with different models is part of the fun!
+That's another lesson! 🤖

 - **How do I make prompts?:** Being explicit and clear helps Copilot do the best job.
 But unlike some traditional systems, you can always clarify your direction with followup prompts.

-### :keyboard: Activity: Use Copilot to fix our registration bug :robot:
+### :keyboard: Activity: Use Copilot to fix our registration bug :bug:

 1. Let's ask Copilot to suggest where our bug might be coming from.
 Open the Copilot Chat panel and ask the following.